jiddon/jiddon.github.io/_pages/about.md

 {% include base_path %}

 I am an applied physicist working on the ATLAS experiment at CERN.
-I have over 7 years experience in the construction, system testing, commissioning and operations of silicon pixel tracking detectors within high energy physics.
+I have over 7 years experience in the research, development, construction, system testing, commissioning and operations of silicon pixel tracking detectors within high energy physics.
 My job is the operations and data acquisition software development of the ATLAS Pixel detector, the innermost tracking detector of ATLAS.
 I am currently the Pixel run coordinator, which means I am the primary person responsible for ensuring that the Pixel detector is taking high quality data during the 24/7 running schedule of the LHC.
 The role involves being on-call 24/7 to solve